ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/document-extensions/time-series.markdown

 To specify a range of time series entries:

-1. Check **Use minimum** to use the first entry's timestamp as the start of the range,
+1. **Start Date**
-   -or-
+   Check **Use minimum** to use the first entry's timestamp as the start of the range,
-   Click the time bar to open the menu shown below and specify some other start date.
+2. **End Date**
-2. Check **Use maximum** to use the last entry's time stamp as the end of the range,
+   Check **Use maximum** to use the last entry's time stamp as the end of the range.

-   -or-
+---

-   Click the time bar to open the menu shown below and specify some other end date.
+* For either option, you can click the input bar and specify some other date in the date & time dialog shown bellow.

 {WARNING/}